-To evaluate SaveCCM and the compile-time and run-time parts of the component technology, a typical vehicular application was implemented.
-The application used for evaluation is an Adaptive Cruise Controller (ACC) for a vehicle.
+To evaluate SaveCCM and the compile-time and runtime parts of the component technology, we implemented a typical vehicular application: an Adaptive Cruise Controller (ACC).
 When designing the application, much focus was put on using all different possibilities in the component model (components, switches, assemblies, etc.) with the purpose to verify the usefulness of these constructs, the compile-time activities, and the automatically generated source code.
 In the remaining part of this section, the basics of an ACC system is introduced, and the resulting design using SaveCCM is presented.